Justin Rose wins at Pebble Beach to end 4-year drought

 AP Golf Writer

-PEBBLE BEACH, Calif.
-(AP) — Justin Rose took all the drama out of a long week with three quick birdies that sent him to a three-shot victory Monday in the wind-delayed AT&T Pebble Beach Pro-Am, ending four years without winning and making him eligible for the Masters.
+From there, it was about playing it safe and soaking up the views.

+For all the weather this week — and it was everything, all the time — the final three hours featured a stunning blue sky and big surf, waves crashing into the rocks and adding to a scenery that already is among the best in golf.

-Rose played it safe down the closing holes, finishing with four simple pars for a 6-under 66, three shots clear of Brendon Todd (65) and Brandon Wu (66).
+Rose finished three shots clear of Brendon Todd (65) and Brandon Wu (66).

 “An incredible week from start to finish with so much happening in my favor,” Rose said.

-He finished at 18-under 269 and won for the 11th time on the PGA Tour, and his 23rd title worldwide over the last two decades.

 The 42-year-old from England had not won since Torrey Pines in 2019, when he was No. 1 in the world.
-He had fallen well out of the top 50.
-Rose has been eligible for every major dating to the 2010 British Open, and that streak was in jeopardy until winning.

-Rose had a two-shot lead when play resumed on a crisp morning with bright sunshine and big surf along Pebble Beach.
-Todd made two birdies and was within one shot of the lead, but not for long.

-Rose holed a 25-foot birdie putt on the 11th hole, a 20-footer for birdie on the 13th and then hit lob wedge to 8 feet on the par-5 14th that stretched his lead to three shots.
+He finished last year at No. 76, his lowest point since early in 2010.

+“Amazing how long it’s been,” said Rose, whose victory moved him to No. 35.

 The back nine, so difficult in the final hours Sunday evening, was hardly a threat Monday morning.
 The wind was light and coming from the opposite direction, if anything at the players’ backs instead of into them.